adelante-martin/adelante-parent/README.md

 # adelante-parent
-Top-level Maven parent POM for all Adelante projects.
+Contains the top-level parent POM for all Adelante projects with common dependencies, versions, plugins, reports etc